-So, you’re questioning whether you have the correct batting stance, or if there even is a right way of doing it.
+So, you’re questioning whether you have the correct batting stance?
+Or perhaps you’re wondering if there even is a right way of doing it?
 After all, every batter has their own style that is comfortable for them.
 But, there are some basic fundamentals to a proper batting stance, that will not only improve your batting skills, but will also help you to deliver a powerful hit and improve your confidence as you play.

 How Important Is Your Batting Stance?

 While your batting stance is important when it comes to batting effectively, the most important aspects of your stance are comfort, balance and vision.
-Before a hitter goes into the “heel down” position, their style is unlikely to have a negative impact on their hitting success.
+Before a hitter goes into the “heel down” position, it is unlikely their style will affect their swing.
 And as noted earlier, most hitters have their own style that is unique to them.

 As long as you have all the basics down when your front heel hits the ground, you’re chances of successfully hitting the ball are greatly increased.

 So, to answer the question, a proper batting stance is important, but in the pre-swing stance, you can use your own creativity to get yourself ready for successfully hitting that home run!

 Three Batting Stances

 There are many different approaches to a proper batting stance, but here we will discuss three of the most popular ones… Square, closed and open.
 All of which will have their advantages and disadvantages.